 Platforms: macOS, Windows.

 Studio One Prime is a capable free DAW from PreSonus.
-It lets you record, edit, and mix audio using the built-in audio effects.
+Its built-in audio effects allow you to record, edit, and mix audio.

 Unfortunately, Studio One Prime can’t load third-party VST plugins.
 That is a potential deal breaker for users who rely on virtual instruments or a specific arsenal of virtual effects in VST plugin format.